hQamonky/IRRemotePi/README.md

 > `chmod +x ~/Downloads/install.sh`
 > `~/Downloads/install.sh`

+When the installation script is finished, the service should be running.
+Verify by entering the ip address of your Raspberry Pi in the web browser on the port number 8094.

 ## Run service at startup
 Make the run script executable: `chmod +x ~/qmk/IRRemotePi/run.sh`
 Edit cron with `sudo crontab -e`
 Add the following line at the end of the file:
 `@reboot ~/qmk/IRRemotePi/run.sh &`
+Save and exit.
+Verify that is worked by trying to access the API after rebooting the Raspberry.

 ## Hardware installation
 Check out [this documentation](https://github.com/hQamonky/IRRemotePi/tree/master/docs/Hardware%20Installation.md).